sunfishcode/mustang/c-scape/README.md

   </p>
 </div>

+c-scape is a libc implementation.
+It is an implementation of the ABI described by the [libc] crate.

-C-ABI-compatible libc, libm, libpthread, and libunwind interfaces, implemented in terms of crates written in Rust, such as [rustix], [origin], [sync-resolve], [libm], [realpath-ext], and [memchr].
-Currently this only supports `*-*-linux-gnu` ABIs, though other ABIs could be added in the future.
-And currently this only supports features needed by Rust programs, though more support for C programs (eg. `printf`) could also be added in the future.
+It is implemented in terms of crates written in Rust, such as [rustix], [origin], [sync-resolve], [libm], [realpath-ext], and [memchr].

+Currently it only supports `*-*-linux-gnu` ABIs, though other ABIs could be added in the future.
+And currently this mostly focused on features needed by Rust programs, so it doesn't have many C-idiomatic things like `printf` yet, but they could be added in the future.

 The goal is to have very little code in c-scape itself, by factoring out all of the significant functionality into independent crates with more Rust-idiomatic